 Cyber security is a major concern for small businesses, individuals, large enterprises, the government and essentially anyone who participates in modern society.
-It is such a concern that, in February, President Obama created the Cybersecurity National Action Plan (CNAP), and just this month appointed the first ever chief information security officer of the federal government.
+It is such a concern that, in February 2016, President Obama created the Cybersecurity National Action Plan (CNAP), and appointed the first ever chief information security officer of the federal government.
 As cyber criminals ratchet up in sophistication and attacks become more brazen, the need for a deeper focus on cyber security risk management is becoming startlingly apparent.

 How does your organization deal with cyber security risk management?
 The following are fundamental best practices that can help guide you as you review or implement your organization’s cyber security risk management program.

 According to Security Week, “Despite increased investments in perimeter defenses” internal threats from employees and third parties including contractors and vendors account for 60% of security incidents.
 Human error or those with malicious intent are the internal threats that account for that 60%.”

 “Overall, 70% of all incidents reported by government bodies were due to disclosure of data in error, which suggests reducing or identifying possible signs of human error or anomalous activity should be a priority.”

 Implementing a solid employee training policy on cyber security that is clear and widely communicated is important.
 Only 53% of companies surveyed in the PwC State of Global Information Security Survey 2016 said they have an employee training and awareness program.

 Yet, it is critical that employees are aware of how their actions could severely affect the company and what they can do to ensure they aren’t putting the business or themselves at risk.
 Bringing continual awareness as opposed to a one-time training is important.
 In fact, continual awareness is so important that President Obama plans to run a cyber security awareness campaign as part of CNAP.